galaxyproject/admin-training/sessions/06-extending-installation/ex1-proftpd.md

 221 Goodbye.
 ```

+Now, in the Galaxy UI:
+1. login with the same user (if you are not already)
-Now, in the Galaxy UI, click the upload button at the top of the tool panel, then click the "Choose FTP file" button.
-You should see, and be able to choose the file you uploaded from the dialog that opens.
+1. click the upload button at the top of the tool panel
+1. click the "Choose FTP file" button
+1. you should see, and be able to choose, the file you uploaded from the dialog that opens.
 Once selected, clicking "Start" adds the file to your history.

 ## Further reading